By Frank Keegan | State Budget Solutions

 Flatten details how politicians got around legal limits on public debt and enriched a clique of insiders who do the deals.
 Now taxpayers are stuck with the bill.

-Exactly how citizens and businesses nationwide blighted by economic catastrophe are going to pay government pensions, bondholders and health-care costs as well as feed the insatiable spending of politicians is, according to a report released Thursday by the Government Accountability Office
+Exactly how citizens and businesses nationwide blighted by economic catastrophe are going to pay government pensions, bondholders and health-care costs as well as feed the insatiable spending of politicians is, according to a report released Thursday by the Government Accountability Office, a “challenge.”

 The GAO “State and Local Governments’ Fiscal Outlook” update shows that “The fiscal position of the (state and local government) sector will steadily decline through 2060 absent any policy changes.”